 For a junior engineer though, I imagine their performance is largely measured with their code output and quality.
 Here's a good resources on the metrics you can use to gauge this: "Internship Metrics For Conversion?"

 If I were to throw a number out there, a solid junior engineer should be landing 2-5 commits per week.
 However, I don't know what company you're in, so I'm unsure how well this fits.
 If you're at a hypergrowth startup, 2-5 feels low, and if you're at a more mature, older company, 2-5 could be too high.
 I have seen both of those be true.

 How deep should I go in explanation of his questions?

 As a mentor, you should always be thinking "How did I come up with the answer I'm giving, and can I share that methodology alongside my answer?"
 As Rama mentioned, your goal is to teach them how to fish, otherwise this mentee could be dependent on you forever.
-I also recommend this discussion around how to answer questions effectively.
+I also recommend this discussion: "How do you answer questions effectively?"

 I believe this is where the high quality questions will help them, but I believe they have a lot of gaps to make a quality question and give the proper context.

 There are a lot of free Taro resources you can share with them to help there!